33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 Also, Oaxaca is famous for its Cafe Pluma.
 It is called that because it is grown in the region of Pluma Hidalgo.

 This coffee is internationally recognized as the best quality in our country, and it’s sustainably grown in the area.
-I must mention that this coffee is patented or certified with the “denominación de Origen,” meaning that it is a protected brand.
+I must mention that this coffee is patented or certified under the “denominación de Origen,” meaning it is a protected designation.

 So, look for coffee shops serving this type of coffee when you are there.